tsokac2/newIrishLife.3.0/README.md

 * Active user has an option to **_CREATE_** appropriate title for the posted tip
 * Active user has an option to **_UPLOAD_** appropriate title description
 * After successful tip **_POST_** user is receiving a message for successful tip **_UPLOAD_**
+* Overview of the website purpose displayed in four cards - Trip, Work, Life, News
+* Home hero area with photo composition styling

 Formatted in three main sub-sections:
 * **_Create new tip_** Input form including inputs fields for; Choose Category, Tip Title, Tip description, and Post button